The European Commission has opened an in-depth investigation to assess the $40 billion acquisition of chip designer Arm by graphic chip giant Nvidia.

 Nvidia develops and supplies processor products for various applications, including data centers, IoT, automotive applications, and gaming.

-Arm licenses out the intellectual property (IP) for processing units, in particular to semiconductor chipmakers and Systems-on-Chip (SoC) developers.
+Arm licenses the intellectual property (IP) for processing units, particularly semiconductor chipmakers and Systems-on-Chip (SoC) developers.

 The Commission said that by acquiring Arm, Nvidia would gain full control over Arm’s technology and licensing business.

 The preliminary investigation suggests that the merged entity would also have the economic incentive to engage in such foreclosure strategies which could reduce competition in the market for the supply of processor products across different fields of application.

 The Commission will now carry out an in-depth investigation into the effects of the transaction to determine whether its initial competition concerns regarding these markets are confirmed, and will take a decision by March 15, 2022.